Skip to main content

 Where should a senior veteran in Maine start?

-Start with MBVS for veteran benefits, claims, records, housing risk, burial, and state benefits.
-Use VA Maine for care and rides.
-Use the Area Agency on Aging for meals, Medicare, and home help.
+Start with the Maine Bureau of Veterans’ Services for veteran benefits, VA claims, records, emergency veteran help, burial questions, and state benefits.
+Use VA Maine for health care and rides.
+Use an Area Agency on Aging for meals, Medicare help, caregiver support, and care at home.

 Does Maine have emergency money for veterans?

 Yes.
-Maine has VEFAP for eligible Maine resident veterans facing an emergency.
-The state says help may be up to $2,000 for urgent food, shelter, safety, utility, housing, vehicle, illness, or similar needs.
+Maine has the Veterans’ Emergency Financial Assistance Program for eligible Maine resident veterans facing an emergency.
+MBVS says help may be approved up to $2,000, and the state lists discharge-status rules for VEFAP funds.

 Can a surviving spouse use Maine veteran resources?